-EQIA will be carried out by Martin Morrey and Maurice Fransceshi who is Project Manager of the project delivering the new channels.
-The EqIA will be drafted at the start of the project and updated as the project develops.
+EQIA will be carried out by Marissa Warner-Wu (SOM), Martin Morrey (SO) and Karen Stirling who is Project Manager of the project.
+The EqIA will be updated as the project develops.

 F. Sign-off

 Screening undertaken by (name(s) and job title(s)):